Dental Implants and Exposure & Bonding in Fayetteville

 Impacted canines happen when the adult canines are somehow blocked from descending at about the ages of nine to 13 years old.

-Are All Impacted Canines Fixable With Exposure and Bonding?
+Can All Impacted Canines Be Treated with Exposure and Bonding?

 In the vast majority of cases, yes.
 This type of orthodontic surgery has an extremely low failure and complication rate.
 It’s a pretty simple, straightforward process.